 The exceptions are:

-If you do not meet one of the exceptions above and you have failed to obtain health insurance by January 2014, be prepared to pay up because there is a cost and it is one that increases each year of continued noncompliance.
+If you do not meet one of the exceptions above, and you have failed to obtain health insurance by Jan.
+31, 2016, be prepared to pay up.
+That’s because there is a cost, and it is one that increases with each year of continued noncompliance.

-Many young people, who do not currently have insurance and feel it may be unnecessary because they consider themselves to be healthy, should keep in mind the following information: waiting until the second or third year of ObamaCare might actually end up costing more when compared to the price of an inexpensive insurance policy that could have been purchased in the first year, when the person was younger.
+Many young people who do not currently have insurance and feel it may be unnecessary because they consider themselves to be healthy, should keep in mind the following information.
+Waiting until the second or third year of the ACA ended up costing more, when compared to the price of an inexpensive insurance policy that could have been purchased in the first year, when the person was younger.
 The health insurance industry regards young and healthy individuals as the least likely to have higher insurance costs (or more risk).

-The best option overall is to simply explore what your options are.
+Regardless of the year, the best option overall is to simply explore your options.
 Obtaining a quote now takes very little time, costs nothing and will provide you with the information necessary for you to make the decision that is best for your particular needs.